blockspacer/renying/README.md

 npm run build --report
 ```

-For detailed explanation on how things work, checkout the [guide](http://toilal.github.io/vue-webpack-template/).
+For a detailed explanation on how things work, check out the [guide](http://toilal.github.io/vue-webpack-template/).